-Best VPNs in China in 2020 — Only 3 Work Well!
-(Tested Daily)Last Updated by Kate Hawkins on February 10, 2020
+Best VPNs for China in 2020 – Only 3 Work Well!
+(Tested Daily)Last Updated by Chase Williams on May 27, 2020

 To save you time and money trying out VPNs that don’t work, I’ve shortlisted the only 3 tried-and-tested VPNs that can bypass China’s firewalls.
-With advanced security protocols, they’ll also keep your online activities private and ensure your data is safe from China’s surveillance.
+With advanced security protocols, you can trust all these providers to keep your online activities safe from China’s surveillance.

 Quick Guide: Best VPNs That Still Work in China in 2020